Must We Keep the Law for Salvation?

 Reply: I Peter 2:21 is placed in the context of suffering for righteousness sake, not keeping the Mosaic Law.
 The example Christ set was that of meekness, and Peter goes on in this chapter to discuss His meekness.

 No matter how good we become, we will never become like the Lord Jesus in this life.
 We don't become a Christian by following an example; it is Christ Himself that we follow (Ephesians 5:1) after placing our faith in Him and His finished work on Calvary.
 God then places us "in Christ" and we are sanctified by His Spirit.
-(Acts 16:18; I Corinthians 6:11; Hebrews 10:10, 14; Jude 1:1, etc.) This means we are now "complete in Him."
-(Colossians 2:10) The Word of God says His mind is to be in us (Philippians 2:5), but this comes only by impartation of His Spirit, not by imitation.
+(I Corinthians 6:11; Hebrews 10:10, 14; Jude 1:1, etc.) This means we are now "complete in Him."
+(Colossians 2:10) The Word of God says His mind is to be in us (Philippians 2:5), but this comes only by impartation of the Holy Spirit, not by imitation.

 Reply: In the Psalms the word "Law" (Torah) is talking about instruction.
 This word most often refers to a body of teaching; i. e., Deuteronomy and Leviticus, if not the entire Pentateuch or Decalogue which included 613 points of law.
 (See question above: "Aren't we supposed to try to keep the Ten Commandments?")